Openpipes-org/.github/profile/README.md

 * Foot piston
 * Analog slicers, ecc

-### MIDI Pedalboard circuit
+### MIDI Keyboard and Pedalboard

+* PCB project to transform your analogic keyboard in a fully functional MIDI keyboard
-Plans and Arduino code to build your full 32-note MIDI Pedalboard circuit, functioning as a standard peripheral for the whole ecosystem.
+* Plans and Arduino code to build your full 32-note MIDI Pedalboard circuit, functioning as a standard peripheral for the whole ecosystem.

 ### Complete organ wood console